-“The Neighborhood in the heart of the Highlands.”
+A Neighborhood in the heart of the Highlands

-Because of its mature shade trees, close proximity to shopping and restaurants, and annual fall festival, Belknap is known as one of the top neighborhoods in the city.
-It’s a friendly place to raise children, where neighbors know one another, and yards and homes are well cared for.
-With easy access to main roads and expressways, Belknap residents enjoy short drives to downtown Louisville and east end shopping malls.
+Because of its mature shade trees, close proximity to shopping and restaurants, and a popular annual fall festival, Belknap is known as one of the top neighborhoods in the city.
+It’s a friendly place to raise children, where neighbors know one another, and yards and homes are unique as the residents within.
+Centrally located in Louisville, Kentucky with easy access to main roads including walking distance from the popular Douglass Loop resident and tourist hangout in the Highlands, Belknap is the place to be.
+Bardstown Rd businesses, shopping, and restaurants are a bike or bus ride away making it easy to spend a day enjoying the lifestyle on the outskirts of urban.
+With close proximity to major expressways, Belknap residents enjoy short drives to downtown Louisville, the East End, and growing Southern Indiana cities collectively known as "Kentuckiana".

 It’s difficult sometimes to move into the Belknap area because houses for sale don’t stay on the market for long!